italian dessert recipes

 This bakery rendition was OK.
 Not bad.

-Skip the Texas yeehaw syrup rendition in my photo.
+When you make this - skip the Texas yeehaw syrup rendition shown in my photo.
 Stay true to the authentic Italian Cream Cake Recipe I have used for years and years.
-You can take a couple of liberties with this - and those are mentioned in the section below.
+You can take a couple of liberties with this - check out the section below.

 Yes, Moody Gardens is beautiful.
 And yes, I would order their cake again.
 It's the standard recipe.
 I'd just order it without the freaky syrups drizzles and swirls.

-If this wasn't the type of Italian cake you were hunting for - scroll down for the list of Italian cakes on my site.
+If this wasn't the type of Italian cake you were hunting for - scroll down and you will see the list and photos of all Italian cakes on my site.

 * 1 cup butter